 The IMPACT Week schedule is available here and will be updated regularly.
 Attendance at IMPACT is mandatory for all students.
 The schedule contains dress code information and all the details.

 Students have the opportunity to attend optional but highly recommended Boot Camps that will help you to hit the ground running in your MBA coursework: Advanced Excel Boot Camp and the MBA Accounting Workshop.
 Details on dates/times are available on the IMPACT schedule.
-Please RSVP to Nadia Dwight if you plan to attend either Boot Camp.
+You'll receive an email requesting your RSVP to these sessions.
+If you haven't received this email by August 8, email Nadia Dwight.

-If you choose to undertake additional preparation, view our Pre-MBA Math Prep for a list of suggested topics for review.
+If you choose to undertake additional preparation, view our Pre-MBA Math Prep page for details.

 Topics to be covered in the boot camp: